getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/01.blueprint-reference/doc.md

 Add `create`, `update`, and `delete` as the role requires.
 The user must also hold `api.access` (the general "this account may use the REST API" grant); without it, every Flex request is rejected before the per-directory check even runs.

+> [!NOTE]
-!!!
-You can also declare secondary permissions (for example an `admin.configuration.contacts` prefix for a directory-wide settings tab).
+> You can also declare secondary permissions (for example an `admin.configuration.contacts` prefix for a directory-wide settings tab).
 These are not checked automatically; you must reference them yourself from an `authorize` rule on the relevant view.

 ## Config: Site